 DOT 5

 When water gets into the DOT 5 brake fluid, it will cause gassing, freezing, and severe localized corrosion.
 This is because water is much heavier and does not mix with silicone fluids, making it unsuitable for ABS.
-This brake fluid is highly compressible under normal braking formation due to foaming and aeration.
+This brake fluid is highly compressible under normal braking conditions due to foaming and aeration.
 This gives you a spongy brake feel.

 You May Like How to Clean Brake Dust within Minutes and Prevent it From Happening Again.